-What is Roadside Assistance?
+What is Roadside Assistance in Car Insurance?

 <lingo>A roadside assistance plan is designed to help you when your vehicle breaks down.
 Specific services can vary by carrier, but some common services included with a roadside assistance plan include towing to a nearby repair shop, battery service, fuel delivery, lockout services, and flat tire service.
 You can typically add a roadside assistance plan to your existing auto insurance policy for a flat monthly rate.
 Having one of these plans in place can give you added protection and peace of mind behind the wheel.</lingo>

 Whether you have a long daily commute or only drive leisurely, a roadside assistance plan is smart to have.
 After all, you never know when you may find yourself stranded with a flat tire, a dead battery, or a major mechanical problem.
 Most roadside assistance plans will include towing up to a certain number of miles, with the option for you to pay extra to have your vehicle towed additional miles.

 Sometimes, the need to tow your vehicle can be avoided with a roadside assistance plan.
 For example, if you run out of gas in the middle of nowhere, you can call your roadside assistance carrier to come deliver a few gallons of fuel so you can make it to the next gas station.
 If you lock yourself out of your car, many roadside assistance plans even come with lock-out services from an experienced locksmith.